cljctools/readme/README.md

 # cljctools

 - cljctools is always non-commercial, a no-money namespace
-- no concerns or distuctions, complete focus on building living and breathing tools, so even Jesus could use them
+- no money concerns or distractions, complete focus on building living and breathing tools, so even Jesus could use them

 ## disclaimer